 Love is a vast topic, and perhaps the only topic truly worth discussing.
 Love is, in the end, everything.
 But love is also incredibly misunderstood.
 The concept of love that many of us grow up with is (quite unintentionally, most of the time) conditional: The basic assumption is that “I will love you when/if you do this.”
 This assumption is not typically stated out loud (although sometimes it is brutally drilled into kids’ bodies-minds), and most parents really would never mean or think such a thing.
 But whether they are aware of it or not, parents’ actions and seemingly benign statements can sound to a kid like...
 I’ve recently started a creative writing group at my house.
 We eat homemade scones, chat about writing topics, and do some creative exercises to get the words flowing onto the page.

 The other day, one member of the group seemed distressed that I would be the only one responsible for organizing our gatherings: “Isn’t it a lot of work for you to plan and host us every time?”
 I looked at her with what can only be described as shock.
 And then I realized why she might interpret the planning and hosting of such an event as a relative burden.
 She has a family, her own service business, and a deeply rooted local community to tend to that she’s built over 20 years.
 Therefore, she has lots of roles and possible demands on her time and energy.
 Adding one more ounce to that load might, indeed, feel as though it could break the camel’s back, especially if she weren’t careful to engage in self-care first.
 As opposed to my new friend, however, I have no family here.
 I have been on a long-overdue sabbatical from a draining desk job that I took after we moved, so I have not had students or clients to tend to since last spring.
 I have had no local community and no friends at all, outside of my wonderful husband, since we moved overseas 4 years ago.
 (FOUR years!)
-For a while now, I have been saying that I’d write about ENFPs because they fascinate me (or I should say, “we” fascinate me).
-You probably want to know, what is an ENFP?
+Because the concept of “coaching” is still so nebulous to the majority of folks, I thought I’d whip up this quick list of comparisons that should help differentiate it from counseling or therapy.

 To understand what it is, you need a little background.
 Back in the '90s and early '00s, you might have heard of the Myers-Briggs Personality Inventory and/or read a book called Please Understand Me II.
 Both resources include the comprehensive personality test commonly known as the Myers-Briggs.
 I think a friend introduced me to it in about 1999, and I continue to be blown away by the accuracy of the description of this, my personality type, over the subsequent decades.
 I wanted to create this simple step-by-step post about how to actually see in your timeline the posts you want to see from the Facebook pages you have “liked” and “followed,” because it’s not automatic that they will show up.
 Facebook seems to limit how many “likers” and “followers” actually see pages’ posts so that page managers are incentivized to pay Facebook to “boost” their posts onto likers' and followers' timelines.
 But there is something you can do to increase your chances of seeing the content you want...
 Four Tips to See Your Liked Pages’ Posts in Your Facebook Timeline